intersystems/git-source-control/README.md

 ## Basic Use

+### Source Control

+For this with less experience using source control, we recommend this [page](/docs/scintro.md) for a quick introduction to source control / change control basics.

 ### Health Connect Cloud (HCC)
 git-source control is the recommended source control for HCC.
 [This page](/docs/hcc.md) covers HCC specific usage of git-source-control, including the recommended development workflow, initial setup, and CICD pipelining.